Deltares/dfm_tools/README.md

 	- open command window (or anaconda prompt)
 	- ``conda create --name dfm_tools_env python=3.7 git`` (creating a venv is recommended, but at least do ``conda install git`` if you choose not to)
 	- ``conda activate dfm_tools_env``
-	- optional: ``conda install shapely`` (for slicing 2D/3D data)
+	- optional: ``conda install -c conda-forge shapely`` (for slicing 2D/3D data) (conda-forge channel is necessary since main channel does not have shapely>=1.7, lower is not sufficient)
-	- optional: ``conda install -c conda-forge cartopy`` (for satellite imagery on plots) (conda-forge is needed since main channel forces shapely==1.6.4.* dependency which is not sufficient)
+	- optional: ``conda install -c conda-forge cartopy`` (for satellite imagery on plots)
 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this command installs all required packages and it also updates dfm_tools to the latest version if you already installed it before)
 	- test by printing dfm_tools version number: ``python -c "import dfm_tools; print(dfm_tools.__version__)"`` (also try this in Spyder, to check if you are working in the dfm_tools_env venv)
 - launch Spyder:
-	- open anaconda navigator, select dfm_tools_env from the drop-down menu, install Spyder here, launch Spyder from here
+	- for the first time in your venv: open anaconda navigator, select dfm_tools_env from the drop-down menu, install Spyder here (and launch Spyder from here)
-	- Note: if you don't want to start Spyder via anaconda navigator (or do not want to install Spyder for each environment separately), see developer information for an alternative method to link Spyder to your venv
+	- open 'Spyder(dfm_tools_env)' via your windows start menu

 TODO wishlist